awsdocs/aws-step-functions-developer-guide/doc_source/stepfunctions-iam.md

 ------

-For more information on nested workflow executions, see: [Start Workflow Executions From a Task State](concepts-nested-workflows.md)\.
+For more information about nested workflow executions, see [Start Workflow Executions from a Task State](concepts-nested-workflows.md)\.